likedadah/Shenanibot-public/README.md

 If dequeuing the level increased the played and/or win/loss counts, they are returned to their previous values.

 If the previous level had been postponed, this is also undone; so the level will not be reloaded when the bot restarts.

+If the previous level had been banned (see `!nope`), then it is unbanned (as it could not otherwise be put back into the queue).

 Only the most recently dequeued level is remembered; so although you can use the command as many times as you want, you can't use it "twice in a row" to go back two levels.